 Motorcyclist seriously injured in collision with van

-The man is being treated at Aberdeen Royal Infirmary after the crash on Wednesday.
+The man is being treated at Aberdeen Royal Infirmary following the crash on Wednesday.

 A motorcyclist has suffered potentially life-threatening injuries in a crash with a van.